Johse/powerload-utilities/README.md

 * **IDB.Load.Files:** Utility to load files from a Windows folder to the Intermediate Database.
 * **IDB.Load.BCP:** Utility to load files and folders from a BCP-package to the Intermediate Database (IDB).
 * **IDB.Load.Vault:** Sample code to extract data from Vault and fill the Intermediate Database (IDB).
+* **IDB.Discover.Vault:** Utility to query Vault for existing files and replace these files in the powerLoad Intermediate Database (IDB)
 * **IDB.Analyzer.Inventor:** Scans Inventor files for missing references that are listed in the IDB in the field 'LocalFullFileName'.
 Additionally the RefID from the reference is extracted and written back to the IDB.
 * **IDB.Analyzer.AutoCAD:** Scans AutoCAD DWGs files for missing Xrefs that are listed in the IDB in the field 'LocalFullFileName'.
 Additionally the RefID from the reference is extracted and written back to the IDB.
+* **IDB.Validate.BCP:** Utility to run the Validation scripts without starting the SQL Management Studio UI.
 * **IDB.Translate.BCP:** Creates a BCP-package from the content of the Intermediate Database.

 ### Additions